Skill Editor

 - Instructions textarea is a free-form text area (up to 50,000 characters) where you write the full skill instructions in plain text or markdown.
 The textarea uses a monospace font for comfortable editing.

 - Save button in the header bar persists all changes.
-Validation runs on save: name must be non-empty kebab-case, description and content must be non-empty, and the name must be unique within the workspace.
+Validation runs on save: name must be non-empty and at most 64 characters, description and content must be non-empty, and the name must be unique within the workspace.

 - Skill selector in the header bar switches between skills.
 When paired via a color link, the selector syncs with the Skill List widget.